logikostech/forms/README.md

 ## Autoloading

-Add or register the following namespace strategy to your Phalcon\Loader:
+Add or register the following namespace strategy to your `Phalcon\Loader`:

 ```php